ahmed-1804/ahmed-1804/README.md

 Demonstrates extensive experience in computer skills, programming especially using Python and MATLAB, currently developing deeper expertise in Machine learning techniques for scientific applications.
 _____________________________________________________________________________________________________________________________
-## Languages
+## Tools and Libraries
-* Python
+* Python (NumPy , selenium , Random , Matplotlib)
 * Matlab
 _____________________________________________________________________________________________________________________________
 ## About me
-A Real Madrid fan.
+- A Real Madrid fan.
-I love playing video games.
+- I love playing video games.
-Drawing sketches is one of my best hobbies.
+- Drawing sketches is one of my best hobbies.

 <!--
 **ahmed-1804/ahmed-1804** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.